ProcessusT/HEKATOMB/README.md

 > Then it will download all DPAPI blob of all users from all computers.<br />
 >	Finally, it will extract domain controller private key through RPC uses it to decrypt all credentials.<br />
 > <br />
-> Script kiddies code malwares in C#, real pentesters use Python and are already Domain Admins 🐍
 >
 <br>
 <div align="center">